-The LMRC test loop was designed, and plans were developed for testing and safety.
-A schematic showing the approximate location of the LMRC test loop in relation to the existing building can be seen in Figure 3.
+The LMRC test loop plans were finalized for testing and safety.
+A schematic showing the location of the LMRC test loop in relation to the existing building can be seen in Figure 1.
+The two chillers, electrical panel and filter, water tank, and gas cylinders rack are in place and piped together as designed.
+The data acquisition cabinet wiring is shown in Figure 2.